puppetlabs/puppet-docs/source/pe/2.0/install_preparing.markdown

 Before anything else, decide in advance which server will fill the role of puppet master.
 This should be a robust dedicated server with accurate timekeeping and at least 1 GB of RAM.

 You must also decide whether the puppet master server will also be filling the console role.
-In general, we recommend installing the master and the console together. **If you are splitting these two roles, you must perform some [extra configuration][consoleconfig] after installing.**
+In general, we recommend installing the master and the console together.

 Plan to install PE on the puppet master **before** installing on any agent nodes.
-If you will be splitting the master and console roles, you should install the console role immediately after the master role.
+If you will be splitting the master and console roles, you should install the console role **immediately after** the master role.

-[consoleconfig]: ./install_basic.html#exchanging-consolepuppet-master-certificates

 Configuring Your Site
 -----